AlannaParsons/new_final_project/planner/PLANNING.md

 # Current
     - goals
+        - simple version in place. make page for goals that arent daily? bigger goal specific page?
     - notes
         - make more specific? could be used for memories, gratitude journal or classic calendar
     - rating
         - make more specific? could be used for weather, mood, or period tracker
     - settings

 # Next Steps